Tiramisu77/CoinWatcher-Vanilla/README.md

 Visit [the official page](https://tiramisu77.github.io/CoinWatcher/) or build and run locally.

-### Installation

-Clone this repo and then run

-`npm install`

-and then

-`npm run dev-build`

-or

-`npm run build`

-After this you can go to `dist` directory and open `index.html` in your browser to run the app with the `file://` protocol, or run any available server tool to serve it locally, for example `npx serve`

 ### Credits

 This app uses cryptocurrency market data provided by the following public API's: